cmharlow/HydraMigration2016Winter/Docs/Collections/Hunt.md

 Need to rdfs:type this object always as an instance of dpla:SourceResource in the ActiveFedora model (I believe that the pcdm:object typing is automatic when using the HydraWorks gem - need to verify).

-**SubClasses**
-Can have more refined ActiveFedora models here for things like 'Intellecual Work - Book', 'Intellectual Work - Journal', perhaps for validation of different fields required for each work type (though the metadata fields should be used consistently, just obligation would change).

-####Descriptive metadata available on this class (at least for Huntington):
+Descriptive metadata available on this class (at least for Huntington):

 - **dcterms:abstract** = Nothing in existing DLXS XML to map => abstract
 - **dcterms:alternative** = Nothing in existing DLXS XML to map => alt_title